-It is a large expanse of fatty tissue that envelops the liver, intestine and stomach.
+A large expanse of fatty tissue envelops the liver, intestine, and stomach.

-Most of the action in the omentum takes place in groups of white blood cells, officially known as ” milky spots “, which dot the organ.
-They serve as a kind of filter for the abdominal fluid that circulates through the omentum and play a role in controlling the immune response to bacteria in the intestine.
+Most of the action in the omentum takes place in groups of white blood cells, officially known as ” milky spots, “which dot the organ.
+They serve as a filter for the abdominal fluid that circulates through the omentum and plays a role in controlling the immune response to bacteria in the intestine.

 When a harmful microbe is detected, milky spots initiate the release of inflammatory molecules that mount a defense.
 If a microbe arrives in peace, the omentum can signal the bowel to withdraw.